ducpham03/Business-Data-Analyzer-Project/README.md

 _______________
 **Remembering user commands**

-As the user enters commands, place them in a queue and show them to the user when they want to see them with the command “history”.
-Use Java collection framework Queue implementation for this purpose.
+When users enter the command “history”, show them the command history by using the Java collection framework Queue implementation.

 Example: